AlexShubin/SwiftPushServer/README.md

 $ .build/debug/SwiftPushServer

-Instead of all that you can generate XCode project on Mac by running
+-- On OSx to Open in XCode

+Generate XCode project:

 $ swift package generate-xcodeproj

-And then run it from XCode
+And the run it from XCode

-To open web interface print "localhost:8090" in your browser